callisto-lang/docs/core/core.md

 This function opens a file and pushes the contents of the File structure to the stack, which you can then store in a variable with `file<`

-## file<
+## close_file
-Parameters: File* file, File* variable
+Parameters: ptr File file

 Requires: File

-Copies a file structure from `file` to `variable`
+Closes the given file

 ## file@
-Parameters: File* file, addr buffer, cell count
+Parameters: addr buffer, cell count, ptr File file

 Requires: File

 Reads `count` bytes from the given file and writes them to `buffer`

 ## file!
-Parameters: File* file, addr buffer, cell count
+Parameters: addr buffer, cell count, ptr File file

 Requires: File

 Writes `count` bytes to the given file from `buffer`

+## file_seek
+Parameters: cell offset, cell whence, ptr File file

+Requires: File

+Seeks to a specified position in the file.

+`whence` must be one of: `SEEK_SET`, `SEEK_CUR`, `SEEK_END`

+## file_peek
+Parameters: ptr File file

+Returns: cell where

+Requires: File

+Returns the position that `file` is seeked to

 ## core_get_arg
 Parameters: cell which